purpl-org/vicOS-XP/README.md

 ## Building

-`wire-os-victor` can be built standalone on most Linux distros (arm64 or amd64).
+`wire-os-victor` can be built standalone on most Linux distros (arm64 or amd64) and on macOS (arm64/M-series).

-macOS building used to work, but **doesn't at the moment**.
-This will be fixed soon.
-Disregard the macOS instructions for now.

-Docker is recommended for now (especially if you have a weird or old Linux distro installed), though bare metal works nicely too.
+For Linux, the Docker method is recommended for now (especially if you have a weird or old Linux distro installed), though bare metal works nicely too.

 Note that if you have built in Docker before and want to build on bare metal now (or vice-versa), you should do a [clean](#cleaning) build.